SAP-samples/upscale-commerce-open-payment-integration/README.md

 The repository is a means to share working examples and comes with no official SAP support.

 ## Requirements
-A licensed SAP Upscale Tenant
+A licensed SAP Upscale Tenant.

-One or more test/live merchant accounts for a Payment Gateway/Method.
+One or more test/live merchant accounts for the Payment Gateway/Method you are importing the collection of.

 ## Download and Installation
 Replace the payment account specific secrets and varibales in the Envrionments file.